 Breast Implant Illness Tests

-There is no conclusive test to determine if implants are the cause of illnesses.
+There is no definitive test to prove that implants are the cause of illness.
 The body’s manifestation of symptoms is the best indication of a reaction.
-However, the following list of tests have been used to look into some of the symptoms that come after breast implants and may demonstrate abnormal results.
-Please be aware that most lab work is found to be relatively normal, even for patients who are symptomatic.
+However, the following list of tests have been used to explore symptoms that may arise after implantation and may show abnormal results.
+It’s important to note that many symptomatic patients still have lab work that appears relatively normal.

 Lab Work: